S-ghanbary98/K8/README.md

 ## K8 Commands

-- Some K8 commands can be seen below..
+- Some K8 commands can be seen below.

 ```yml
 kubectl get service           =====> Lists all services